-The Hantush (1967) method was used for the calculation assuming a hydraulic conductivity of 17 m/day, effective porosity of 0.08, and trench dimensions of 50m by 1m discharging one fifth (to account for five trenches) of the required runoff.
+The Hantush (1967) method was used for the calculation assuming a hydraulic conductivity of 17 m/day, effective porosity of 0.08, and trench dimensions of 50m by 1m discharging one fifth (to account for five devices) of the required runoff.
 The aquifer thickness was assumed to be 100 m (which is conservative as the actual aquifer thickness is considered to be as deep as 400 m in previous modelling carried out by PDP).
 This hydraulic conductivity value represents the current assessment of the wider aquifer within the volcanic material (which is being updated through further calibration).
 It is considered conservative in that it is representative of basalt rather than scoria.

 The time period of this discharge was changed iteratively to identify how quickly the stormwater could be discharged to ground without causing groundwater mounding to exceed the surface water level.
-For 15H1 the average event surface water level was assumed to be 0.5 m above the surface (this level is based on the previous conservatively modelled flood levels which are expected to be refined further and subject to design of final ground levels).
+For 15H2 the average event surface water level was assumed to be 0.6 m above the ground surface (these levels are based on the previous conservatively modelled flood levels which are expected to be refined further and subject to design of final ground levels).
 It was assumed (to account for interaction between the trenches) that they could only discharge water to groundwater in one direction away from the centre of the development, i.e. the trenches could only convey half the stormwater which was calculated by the Hantush method.
 It was also assumed that the five proposed trenches would otherwise act independently.

 PDP is currently monitoring the response of groundwater levels in the quarry to rainfall events.
-This will allow refinement of the rate of conveyance into the wider aquifer and further analysis will then be carried out to assess in more detail the effects on soakage capacity that may occur as a result of interaction between the trenches.
+This will allow refinement of the rate of conveyance into the wider aquifer and further analysis will then be carried out to assess in more detail the effects on soakage capacity into the aquifer and that may occur as a result of interaction between the trenches.

-Table 2: Soakage Rates Soakage Rate Option Low Medium High Groundwater Limited Vertical Soakage Rate (m/hr) 1 9 88 NA Horizontal Soakage Rate (half vertical rate) (m/hr) 0.5 4 44 NA Total Soakage Rate (m3/hr) 625 5,502 55,017 551
+Table 2: Soakage Rates Soakage Rate Option Low Medium High Groundwater Limited Vertical Soakage Rate (m/hr) 1 9 88 NA Horizontal Soakage Rate (half vertical rate) (m/hr) 0.5 4 44 NA Total Soakage Rate (m 3 /hr) 625 5,502 55,017 477 Note: Soakage rates for the low, medium and high options use 15H1 parameters - these are conservative